Sleep paralysis is fine! Therefore, you will stop fearing it! You will enhance your dreams instead!

 Can you prolong a lucid dream?

-You need more practice in lucid dreaming.
+It would be best if you had more practice in lucid dreaming.

 - Be patient; practice makes the champion!

 - Journal more dreams, night after night.
 Focus more on lucid dreaming.
 Do plenty of visualizations through the day of having great lucid dreams.
 Progressively, you will improve.

 - Do reality checks in your lucid dream too.
 Not only to make sure you are dreaming but to remind your subconsciousness that you are dreaming.
 Doing reality checks in a low-quality dream will “ground you more” in the very dream when you do this.
 You will be “more asleep,” and it will be harder for you to lose your lucid.

 - Learn dream stabilization.
 (I will share an easy technique next week.)
 You will be able to prolong your dreams when you feel they are going to fade.
 You can make a big difference here.

 - The use of mantras throughout the day related to having long and vivid lucid dreams can help.

 You might have successfully prolonged your dream.

 Even short dreams can be “saved” and chained into a new lucid dream.
 It will possibly arrive with greater chances for it to be of high quality.
 Besides, you will feel like you did stop sleep paralysis.
 You will barely feel the jump.
 You might forget the first part, though.
 However, you can link two lucid dreams (or more) and prevent premature awakening.
 Maybe you heard of the technique DEILD, which is based on programming yourself to (when you wake up), not moving, staying still, and focusing on dreams.